After days of travelling into the Indonesian wilderness by river, it’s time to hit the jungle trail. The real Papua adventure starts here

 But what struck me most were the bones that were pushed into every crack and crevice.

-As the Korowai have a history of cannibalism, it was disturbing to see some suspiciously large bones.
+As the Korowai have a recent history of cannibalism, it was disturbing to see some suspiciously large bones.

 Marius told us that the Korowai love to collect things, and use the bones of animals they’ve killed as decorations and trophies.